Skip to content

 3. In the dialog that appears, select "Blank Flow" to get started.

-It's time to bring everything together in LangFlow.
-In this section, we will upload and configure a pre-built AI agent designed to use the Wanaku router and the tools you've just set up.
+Upload and configure the pre-built AI agent that uses the Wanaku router and the tools you've set up.

-1. Navigate to your LangFlow flows page at http://localhost:7860/flows.
+1. Navigate to your LangFlow flows page (LangFlow URL + /flows).
 You can also click the LangFlow icon in the top-left corner.

 2. Click the Upload button, located to the right of the "Projects" label.